duncanbradley/thesis/intro.md

 left their mark on history through their role in major discoveries

 It’s clear in the academic literature that Tufte is very influential, but his work is really that of a critic - pointing out what he believes are good and bad designs - rather than evidence-based recommendations, hence why his views are so heavily debated.

+Schwabish - 2022 - data ink ratio is often criticised.

+Graphical integrity
+Lie factor
+Data density index - number of numbers plotted per square inch Chartjunk - data -ink ratio
+Perceptual distortion - also discussed in Wainer

+It encourages an intuition-based perspective.
+Without tufts training in statistical, there is a danger that conclusions may be wrong

+Wainer highlights a paper with very low Data density - suggesting that prose would work just as well - in fact, I would argue that this is the most memorable example in the paper.

+In Tufte’s view, “Lie factors greater than 1.05 or less than 0.95 indicate substantial distortion far beyond minor inaccuracies in plotting.”

+Arbitrary rules about the use of tables over graphs, based on the number of observations (see Spence and Lewandowsky, 1991).
+But this experiment shows that for all but the simplest proportion judgement tasks, graphs are more effective.
+Also, Tufte doesn’t like pie charts, but this exerpeiment shows that they can be effective.

+Stock and Behrens - midgap plots one of Tufte’s designs - which use empty space for interquartile range, result in inaccurate impressions.
+Tufte suggests maximally efficient designs ‘within reason’ - vague - empirical research can demonstrate specifically what is and isn’t reasonable.

+Tversky (1997) suggests that the inclusion of redundant features can minimise error, aesthetic preferences drive demand for minimalism

+Feldman Stewart - no empirical foundation for Tufte’s guidance.
+Data ink ratio doesn’t take into account human process (Charbris and Kosslyn)

+Data ink - Gillan & Richman (1994) - minimalist versions of bar charts harder to interpret - sometimes minimising data ink is good, but sometimes not - more nuance needed.

+van Wijk (2005) - tufte’s recommendations can be seen as useful, but quantitative guidelines might be more valuable.

+examples of chartjunk from Wilkinson (2005): “3D bar charts, pseudorealism, and pictographs”

+Wilkinson (2005) - Tufte has been commended for his graphics, but minimalist design doesn’t correspond to physhological theory

+Kosslyn (1985) - Tufte’s recommendation to keep only the essential data ink is vague and easily prone to misuse - axis labels are required to interpret numerical values and differences between values.

+Tufte may be right on the basic principles of design (proportional correspondence), but unhelpful when it comes to design choices.

+Tufte proposes innovative solutions for removing extraneous elements, such as gridlines.
+Big contribution is the notion that representations of numbers can be distorted without being directly illegal.
+The notion of *lie* factor drives home the point that such a technique is in practice deceptive.

+He has many well-founded ideas, but in attempting to distill them down to such basic principles, a lot of his own nuance is lost and misunderstanding is generated.

+ Tufte’s work was backed up by a suite of examples, and therefore his principles might describe common features of various successful visualiastions, but not necessary apply as a definitive rule for all visualisations (Kindlmann and Scheidegger)

+Kennedy et al. (2016) - note the poential rhetorical rhetorical contributions of minimalist designs - giving the effect of a simple, unbiased message.

+Tufte (2001) has advocated against unnecessary markings, labelling them ‘chart-junk’.
+Testing this classification, Bateman et al. (2010) compared minimalistic charts to vivid cartoon-like graphics with significant embellishments (Figure 4).
+There were no differences in immediate interpretation accuracy or short-term (5 minute) recall.
+Recall after 2-3 weeks was also better for embellished charts than for minimalistic charts.
+This suggests that more complex charts are not necessarily more difficult to understand.

+mixed evidence for the harm caused by 3D bars - Shah and Hoeffner -

+Tufte’s ideas about how to diagnose *susbtantial* distortion are based on speculation (<95% >105% ) - Beattie and Jones

+Peebles and Cheng (2003) - some of the graphs he recommended don’t always result in the best performance.

+Use of rhetorical devices is seen as anthitehical to tufte’s approach (Heyer et al., 2020)

+O. Inbar, N. Tractinsky, and J. Meyer.
+Minimalism in information visualization: Attitudes towards maximizing the data-ink ratio.
+In Proceedings of the 14th European Conference on Cognitive Ergonomics: Invent!
+Explore!, ECCE ’07, pp. 185–188.
+ACM, New York, NY, USA, 2007. doi: 10.1145/1362550.1362587